 C.E.W.
 Bean takes up the story.

 Bridges … was in charge of the coastal batteries on Middle Head in Sydney Harbour.
 These were a part of the port defences and sited so as to fire on any hostile craft trying to enter between North and South heads, about a mile away.
 The task of preparing for that event was not an inspiring one, and the little group of buildings in the bush on Middle Head, connected only by a track with the then sleepy, scattered suburb of Mosman, might have been an isolated country post.
-There was no stimulating friends, little work, and apparently slight chance of progress in the small colonial force2.
-Bridges’ main occupations during the idle months at Middle Head were reading novels and sailing.
+There was no stimulating friends, little work, and apparently slight chance of progress in the small colonial force.
+Bridges’ main occupations during the idle months at Middle Head were reading novels and sailing.2

 Bridges was sitting on deck reading a newspaper when someone tapped it.
 It was his son Noel, who was travelling by a British ship from Singapore to London to enlist.
-They were delighted to see each other, but if, as is possible, Noel sought some way of joining the Australian force, he was disappointed.
+They were delighted to see each other, but if, as is possible, Noel sought some way of joining the Australian force, he was disappointed3.

 About a dozen titles were suggested by those present “Too long!” he said to some of them.
 I want a name that will sound well when they call us by our initials.
 That’s how they will speak of us.
 We don’t want to be called B.U.M.F!”
 He himself suggested Australian Imperial Force.
 Though the day had not yet arrived when every military institution and many civil ones were tagged with capital letters, his foresight was as usual sound.
 By the letters A.I.F the force which he founded became known throughout the Empire.

-He did however suffer from a lack of what we would describe as people skills that affected perceptions of those around him.
+At times he was cold, brusque and unappreciative of those around him.
 Sir Cyril Brudenell Bingham White, fellow founder of the A.I.F. and present on Bridges’ staff at Gallipoli, said: